Gia Macool Lets It All Hang Out In A Revealing Black Bikini & Mesh Skirt

 “Really amazing to see how far you’ve come, and how much further you will go,” a fourth social media user wrote.

-As previously reported by The Inquisitr, Gia recently thrilled her followers when she sported a racy strapless denim romper that put her colossal cleavage on display.
+As previously reported by The Inquisitr, Gia recently thrilled her followers when she rocked a racy strapless denim romper that put her cleavage on display.
 To date, that pic has racked up more than 36,000 likes and 780 comments.